portfolio-performance/portfolio-help/CONTRIBUTING.md

 If you want to annotate a screenshot with text, arrows, boxes, and more, use an SVG file and embed the screenshot as a background image.
 For example, in Inkscape, you can easily paste the screenshot from the clipboard onto the canvas and then save the resulting image as an SVG.

 Consider using the existing demo files located in the Assets folder.
 Ensure that screenshots do not include any confidential (financial) data.
 Check that the desktop background or any open file lists do not reveal private information.
-Preferably, utilise the dark mode of PP unless readability is compromised.
+Preferably, utilise the dark mode of Portfolio Performance unless readability is compromised.

  Adjust the resolution of images based on their content; for instance, small pop-up menus may require lower resolution compared to larger screenshots.
 Minimize unnecessary details in screenshots to reduce the likelihood of future updates.
 Aim for a minimum resolution of Full HD (1080p) for videos.